davidgs/c8-workshop/Exercise3/index.md

 We will be using this configuration page a few times, so having your C8 Cluster information handy is a good idea.
 You can always get back to this configuration page by holding down the first button on your board and waiting for the board to reset and give you the SSID again in the Serial Monitor.

+For the `Camunda Process ID` field, you can enter `C8Skittles-start` for now.

 Your ESP32-CAM should now be connected to the WiFi Network and be ready to submit pictures to the process (don't press the button just yet, since you don't have a process yet).

+Time to move on to [Exercise 4](../Exercise4/index.md) to build our first IoT process!